MarkPearlCoZa/Blog_General/_posts/2016-08-22-My-ideal-Hackathon.md

 The actual hackathon should be a little down the road.
 Good hackers need time to think about tech stack, learn fundamentals, etc. I would do a hackathon a month or so after ideation and team selection is completed.
 This gives time for people to tinker, play around with ideas etc.

-On the day or days, it's about making the thing.
+On the actual hackathon day(s), it's about making the thing.
 You have only x hours to finish your POC.

 ### 4. Feedback after the hackathon